100askTeam/100ask_lvgl_docs/docs/integration/bindings/micropython.rst

 - LVGL is a git submodule inside `lv_micropython <https://github.com/lvgl/lv_micropython>`__
   (LVGL is a git submodule of `lv_binding_micropython <https://github.com/lvgl/lv_binding_micropython>`__ which is itself a submodule of `lv_micropython <https://github.com/lvgl/lv_micropython>`__).
-- When building lv_micropython, the public LVGL C API is scanned and Micropython API is auto-generated.
+- When building lv_micropython, the public LVGL C API is scanned and MicroPython API is auto-generated.
 That means that lv_micropython provides LVGL API for **any** LVGL version, and generally does not require code changes as LVGL evolves.

 .. raw:: html